louisgv/doc.ift.org/source/part2/6-obj-loc-req.md

 <td><strong>Processor &amp; CPG</strong></td>
 <td><p><strong>Party</strong></p>
 <p><a href="https://www.gs1.org/sites/default/files/docs/barcodes/GS1_General_Specifications.pdf#page=172">GS1 Party GLN</a></p></td>
-<td><p>Identify Processor legal <span class="underline">owner</span> - also known as a “party”.
+<td><p>Identify Processor legal <span class="underline">owner</span> - also known as a `party`.
 This can be purchased from a local <a href="https://www.gs1.org/contact/overview">GS1 member organization</a>.
 It is strongly encouraged that a GLN is used rather than a URL or UUID because a PGLN can be used to convey ownership in a globally unique way across the supply chain.
 This is particularly helpful for chain of custody and other IUU data quality assurance needs.
 Understandably, it may be the case that the vessel owner or operator may not have a GS1 identifier, so the processor may be the first link in the supply chain to collect and share traceability events.</p>
 <p>urn:epc:id:pgln: 0614141.00300.0</p></td>
 </tr>
 <tr class="even">